Martin Arnold Buckmaster1

 Edith Augusta Lewin was the daughter of Spencer Robert Lewin.1 She married Stanley Owen Buckmaster, 1st Viscount Buckmaster, son of John Charles Buckmaster and Emily Anne Goodliffe, on 29 December 1889.1 She died on 23 October 1935.1

 From 29 December 1889, her married name became Buckmaster.
-As a result of her marriage, Edith Augusta Lewin was styled as Baroness Buckmaster on 14 June 1915.
-As a result of her marriage, Edith Augusta Lewin was styled as Viscountess Buckmaster on 24 February 1933.
+After her marriage, Edith Augusta Lewin was styled as Baroness Buckmaster on 14 June 1915.
+After her marriage, Edith Augusta Lewin was styled as Viscountess Buckmaster on 24 February 1933.

 Children of Edith Augusta Lewin and Stanley Owen Buckmaster, 1st Viscount Buckmaster